nikea1/EnglishNumbers/README.md

 #### Details

-* Start with numbers less than a thousand then work your way up to one trillion
+* Start with numbers less than one thousand then work your way up to one trillion
 * Don't worry about connecting words with 'and'
 * Don't worry about using commas